Stitch Fix Inc. (SFIX) is destined for greater heights as its last quarter sales were 481,900 K - News Daemon

 Stitch Fix Inc. (SFIX) Performance Highlights and Predictions

-In its latest quarterly report, released on 7/30/2022, the company reported earnings of -$0.64 per share, which was $0.1 lower than the consensus estimate of $0.26.
-In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
+Going through the last 3-months fiscal report unveiled on the 7/30/2022, it has been observed that the corporation posted -$0.64 earnings per share (EPS) during the time that was less than consensus figure (set at -$0.62) by -$0.02.
+This company achieved a net margin of -9.99 while generating a return on equity of -52.87.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.44 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -799.10% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 29.60% during the next five years compared to 36.03% growth over the previous five years of trading.